Clean Energy Financing

 Is there a deadline for completing the program?

-Participants are required to complete the program within 6 months of signing the Customer Agreement.
+Participants are strongly encouraged to complete the program within 6 months of signing the Customer Agreement.

 If I’m not satisfied with my contractor’s work, who is responsible for making it right?